Filing a Truck Accident Claim

 Consult a Truck Accident Lawyer

 When filing a truck accident claim with an insurance company the insurance company will ask the plaintiff to sign a release for any and all claims submitted with their company.
-Make sure you do not sign any release with an insurance company until it is read by your lawyer and you understand the terms of the release.
+Make sure you do not sign any release with an insurance company until your lawyer reads it and you understand the terms of the release.
 If you are not completely satisfied with the terms of the release, you do not have to sign the form.

 File the Claim Quickly: Statute of Limitations

 Do not wait a couple of months to file the claim or come up with a truck accident settlement against the truck driver or the trucking company.
-Instead, file the claim as soon as possible so that you will be compensated quickly by the insurance company involved in the claim.
+Instead, file the claim as soon as possible so that the insurance company involved in the claim will compensate you quickly.
 As long as you wait to file your claim the longer, it will take to receive money from the insurance company.

 Additionally, each state has a statute of limitations for filing a big rig accident claim.
-Usually, this is between one to three years, so consult with a lawyer in your state.
+Usually, this is between one to three years, so consult with a lawyer at the law offices of Gordon & Elias, L.L.P. .
+We are just a TOLL FREE call away and ready to answer all your questions.
+800 - 773 – 6770.